 Pentagon Report on Sexual Assault Trends at Military Academies

-The Department of Defense’s Sexual Assault Prevention and Response Office (SAPRO) issued their “Annual Report on Sexual Harassment and Violence at the U.S. Military Service Academies” [link to page with ]; the report revealed a 64% increase in sexual assault reports from the previous year, and found that over 90% of assaults go unreported.
+The Department of Defense’s Sexual Assault Prevention and Response Office (SAPRO) issued their “Annual Report on Sexual Harassment and Violence at the U.S. Military Service Academies”; the report revealed a 64% increase in sexual assault reports from the previous year, and found that over 90% of assaults go unreported.
 The report also indicated nearly 80% of sexual harassment incidents go unreported by both men and women because cadets feel it is "not important."

 [for more information on sexual assault in the Military, see Class & Culture under the ALL* tab...]